Mart510/Democratic-Lunches/README.md

   npm run dev
 ```

-With the server running on your local machine you can navigate to a browser window to see the front end for example
+With the server running on your local machine you can use live server to or navigate to a browser window to see the front end for example

 ```bash
   http://127.0.0.1:5501/